Thursday, December 11, 2008

 On that, Nip firmly stared at me and grrrred.
 And Paul?
 His face saddened.
 A few seconds later he tried to correct me.
 "Nip is not a dog.
 Nip is a girl.
 She is my daughter.
 You don't call her dog.
 I'll cry then --- waaaaaaaaaa"

 Really Paul started crying.
 And I got dumb by such behavior.
-I could not see what heppened, and what to do then.
-Paul kept crying and, maybe to teach me a lesson, Nip kept on barking aloud "Bhouuuuuuuuuuuuuuuuuuu grrrrrrrr bhouuuuuuuu wouuuuuu."
+I could not see what heppened, and what to do.
+Paul kept crying, and maybe to teach me a lesson, Nip kept on barking aloud, "Bhouuuuuuuuuuuuuuuuuuu grrrrrrrr bhouuuuuuuu wouuuuuu."

-I was sitting stiffly, fear-struck.
-I had no idea what I had done on my first day in this household.
+I was sitting stiff, fear-struck.
+I had no idea what I had done on my first day in that household.
 However, Anne did not take long to run to the spot.

 Anne smiled at me and then asked Paul, "What happened?
 Why are you crying?"